-Coziness and warmth are paramount in an excellent house slipper.
+Coziness and warmth are paramount.
 Plush, soft, and silky fleeces, microfiber fabrics, and memory foam outsoles make it super comfortable and warm.
 When considering this metric, we compare the types of materials used, the level of cushioning underfoot, and how each feels on the foot.
-Those that offer better comfort for all-day, lounging wear did the best in this metric.
+Those that offer better comfort for all-day lounging did the best in this metric.

-The UGG Ansley Suede and Mitcon Faux Fur stand out as the coziest tested, for different reasons.
-The UGG Ansley features wool that is incredibly smooth and silky, that feels better on the skin than any other liner tested.
-Even though it's a heavier shoe that at first glance might be seen as bulky, the weight is well distributed, making it feel lighter than it is.
-It's one we liked for all uses, including reading and watching our favorite shows on Netflix and Disney Plus.
+The UGG Ansley Suede stand out as the coziest tested, thanks to its smooth and silky wool that feels better on the skin than any other liner tested.
+Even though it's a heavier shoe that might be seen as bulky, the weight is well distributed, making it feel lighter than it is.
+It's one we liked for all uses, including reading and watching our favorite shows.

-The Mitcon Faux Fur is a little different.
-It's a slip-on that stands out for an ample amount of warmth, attributed to its memory foam platform and high concentration of faux fur that wraps the foot in what feels like clouds.
-The HALLUCI Cross Band is another with faux fur that's even softer than the Mitcon Faux Fur but doesn't have a platform that's as cushioned.
-Our favorite memory foam option is the Ultraideas Memory Foam that has a super plush platform that immediately offers great support underfoot.
+The HALLUCI Cross Band is a soft faux fur model.
+Our favorite memory foam option is the Ultraideas Memory Foam which has a super plush platform that immediately offers great support underfoot.
 It's plusher than all other slip-ons, but the memory foam will eventually break down over time.
-The Dearfoam Velour Clog doesn't earn a score as high as these other competitors because its level of cushioning is medium (instead of high), but the memory foam proves to be more durable than any of the lower priced contenders, earning a Best Buy Award.
+The Dearfoam Velour Clog doesn't earn a score as high as these other competitors because its level of cushioning is medium (instead of high), but the memory foam proves to be more durable than any of the lower priced contenders.

-It turns out, those with wide and hard soles, like the UGG Ansley and BOBs Ice Angel, rule this metric.
-The BOB earns a Top Pick for Stability because of its wide and rigid platform, that, unfortunately, doesn't offer much cushioning.
+Those with wide and hard soles, like the UGG Ansley and BOBs Ice Angel, rule this metric.
+The BOB is super stable because of its wide and rigid platform that offers little cushioning.
 It does, however, resemble the performance of any hard-soled sandal.
-It comes loaded with a full tread, rubber outsole, suitable for any walk to the mailbox, or even a shopping trip.
+It comes loaded with a full tread rubber outsole, suitable for any walk to the mailbox, or even a shopping trip.

 The UGG Ansley also features a rubberized sole, but it's not as bulky as the BOBs Ice Angel.
 Both protect well from underfoot hazards like rocks, spikey shoots, and pine needles in our front yard.
 The UGG Fluff Yeah also has an incredibly hard sole, but because most of its weight is distributed to the heel (feeling like a brick on your foot), it's not as comfortable to walk in and easily flips rocks under the heel when walking outside.

-The Amoji Garden Clog wins an award for its exemplary performance outside, especially around water.
+The Amoji Garden Clog offers exemplary performance outside, especially around water.
 It features a full EVA resin construct (plastic material), suitable for working in the garden, wearing to the pool, or even for use at the beach.
 It can also be worn inside and doesn't make any sound when walking across wood floors.
-We quickly learned this was one of the most versatile options, and one we wore everywhere during the summer months.
+We quickly learned this was one of the most versatile options and one we wore everywhere during the summer months.

 It's not surprising that the most breathable options are also the thinnest.
 The Isotoner Ballerina is a very thin option that breathes easily through the fabric.
 However, not all women want minimalist cushioning.
 Open-toed slip-ons are one type of construction to look for if your feet get hot quickly.
 The HALLUCI Cross Band is the most breathable slip-on tested, which allows plenty of ventilation over the surface of the foot.
 The UGG Fluff Yeah has a similar construction, a little more insulation, and plenty of ventilation.
 It features wool, like the UGG Ansley Moccasin, which offers excellent thermoregulation, even during the hot months.
 The UGG Ansley is a moccasin that breathes easily through the fabric and the top opening around the foot.